 Let’s face it, no matter how water-resistant or ruggedized the latest smartphones are, they don’t stand a chance against the elements and terrain action cams are designed to endure.
 Sure, you could pick up a rugged case for your smartphone to protect it.
 But they don’t come cheap and they still don’t solve all of the shortcomings of using a smartphone.
 Action cams are designed to be small, inconspicuous devices capable of being mounted almost anywhere you can imagine.
-No matter how well protected your smartphone is inside its case — good luck mounting an iPhone 8 or Pixel XL on top of an eagle.
+No matter how well protected your

 It might seem like a small detail in the full realm of things, but another limiting factor in smartphones taking over the market is the optical design of the camera units.
 Whereas smartphone cameras are made to replicate a field of view similar to that of the human eye, action cams are made to capture much more of the scene and give a surreal point of view.
 In terms of numbers, the diagonal field of view of an iPhone 7 is 75 degrees; GoPro’s Hero 5 Black doubles that to 150 degrees.